polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 description: Learn how to interact and decipher parachain data (metadata).
 ---

-Each Polkadot SDK-based network exposes information about its runtime, allowing developers to know granular details regarding the types, pallets, and runtime APIs that a chain may offer.
-Metadata files are SCALE-encoded, and allow the development of browser-based, mobile, or desktop applications that can keep up with potential forkless upgrades.
-The concept of metadata also aids in ensuring that a single application can support many Polkadot SDK-based chains at once.
+Polkadot SDK-based blockchain networks are designed to expose their runtime information, allowing developers to learn granular details regarding pallets, RPC calls, and runtime APIs.
+The metadata also exposes their related documentation.
+The chain's metadata is SCALE-encoded, allowing for the development of browser-based, mobile, or desktop applications that can seamlessly support the chain's runtime upgrades.
+It is also possible to develop applications that are compatible with multiple Polkadot SDK-based chains at once.

 ## Exposing runtime information as metadata